odpi/OpenDS4All/COMMUNITY-GUIDE.md

 ### Opening an issue

-Before you submit a module for possibe incorporation into this repository, open an issue to alert the committers ( also called maintainers ) that a module may be forthcoming.
+Before you submit a module for possible incorporation into this repository, open an issue to alert the committers ( also called maintainers ) that a module may be forthcoming.
 The following information will assist the committers in considering your submission:
  - give the issue a descriptive title ( reflecting the subject matter in the module you would like to add )
  - briefly describe the module